 If compliance training is not conducted efficiently, however, the cost can sometimes spiral out of control.
 To prevent this from happening, you need to ensure that your company’s resources are used in a cost- and time-saving manner.
-This article will thus demonstrate that the best way to do this.
+Read on to learn how to reduce the costs of your compliance training without sacrificing quality.

 Why is compliance training so important for employees?